typescript-cheatsheets/react/README.md

 # Troubleshooting Handbook: Types

 Facing weird type errors?
 You aren't alone.
 This is the worst part of using TypeScript with React.
+However, the more you get good at this, the less time you'll be working *against* the compiler and the more the compiler will be working *for* you!

 Try to avoid typing with `any` as much as possible to experience the full benefits of typescript.
 Instead, let's try to be familiar with some of the common strategies to solve these issues.

-## Union types
+## Union Types and Type Guarding

 Union types are handy for solving some of these typing problems: